bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 5: Sorting lower bound.
 Faster sorting.
 Selection.
 _Sep 26-30_

-We have seen the most important  sorting algorithms so far and all of them have worst-case running time at least Ω(n lg n).
+We have seen the most important  sorting algorithms  and all of them have worst-case running times at least Ω(n lg n).
 The natural question is: Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
-We introduce the concept of lower bound, and show that the  lower bound for sorting in the comparison model of computation is Ω(n lg n).
+We introduce the concept of lower bound and show a lower bound for sorting in the comparison model of computation of Ω(n lg n).
 We describe a couple of different ways to sort (bucket sort and counting sort) which do not use the comparison model  and under certain assumptions run in linear time.

-The second topic this week is the __selection__ proble:  Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.
+The second topic this week is the __selection__ problem:  Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.

 __Objectives:__
 * Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes